Groton Open Space Association, Inc.

-Pat was born in Beverly, MA and is married to a career Navy Submarine Officer.
-She has lived in Virginia, California, Washington State, and Connecticut where they have since retired.
-Living in Groton for the last 19 years, the mother of three worked for Groton Public Schools in various positions for 16 of those years.
-She became involved with GOSA in 2006 in response to the proposed development of Mystic Woods on an area of land at the top of Fort Hill, rich with wetlands, vernal pools and Fort Hill Brook, which runs directly into Mumford Cove.
-As an abutter she, other abutters, neighbors and friends formed a small group called Friends of Fort Hill and worked alongside GOSA to moderate the impact of that development.
+Pat was born in Beverly, Ma. and is married to a retired Navy Submarine Officer.
+She has lived in Virginia, California, Washington State, and Connecticut, where they have since retired.
+Living in Groton since 1993, she worked for Groton Public Schools in various positions for 16 years.
+Pat became involved with GOSA in 2006 in response to the proposed development of Mystic Woods.
+That land, located at the top of Fort Hill, abuts the Sheep Farm and is rich with wetlands, vernal pools, and a portion of Fort Hill Brook which runs directly into Mumford Cove.
+As an abutter she, other abutters, neighbors and friends formed a group called Friends of Fort Hill and worked alongside GOSA to moderate the impact of that development.
 To help defray the costs associated with that undertaking, the group sponsored fundraising events, including a cocktail gathering at the Cutwater Gallery that the following year became the now annual GOSA Gala, which Pat continues to chair.

-BOD member since 2012, self-appointed Director of Bittersweet Elimination since 2011
+BOD member since 2012, Chair of Finance Committee, self-appointed Director of Bittersweet Elimination since 2011

 B.S., Worcester Polytechnic Institute, Physics; M.S., University of Connecticut, Geology; Ph.D., University of Connecticut, X-Ray Crystallography.